-From 1996 to 2015, the FDA reported nine outbreaks linked to basil, parsley, and cilantro, which resulted in 2,699 illnesses and 84 hospitalizations.
+From 1996 to 2015, the FDA reported nine outbreaks linked to basil, parsley and cilantro, which resulted in 2,699 illnesses and 84 hospitalizations.
 Four of the outbreaks were linked to basil, three to cilantro, and two to parsley.
 Of those same nine outbreaks, seven were attributed to Cyclospora cayetanensis; one was attributed to E. coli O157:H7; and one was attributed to Shigella sonnei.
 The FDA is seeking to obtain baseline estimates of the prevalence of Salmonella and Shiga toxin-producing E. coli (STEC) in cilantro, basil and parsley.
-In addition, the agency began testing its fresh herb samples for Cyclospora cayetanensis in July, given that Cyclospora-related illnesses typically occur in the summer.

 Avocados have a high lipid and moisture content, low carbohydrates, and non-acidic pH level, which can make them a favorable growth medium for harmful bacteria.
 Processed avocado products, including avocado that is fresh cut, refrigerated and frozen, may be packaged and eaten without having undergone a ‘kill step’ prior to consumption.
 In addition, processing fresh produce into fresh-cut products increases the risk of bacterial growth by breaking the fruit’s skin and allowing for the spread and potential growth of any pathogens that may be present.

-The FDA will collect samples of imported fresh cilantro, parsley and basil from ports of entry, importer warehouses, or other storage facilities where foreign goods are cleared for entry into the country, and domestic samples from packers (including post-harvest products in packinghouses on farms), wholesalers, distributors/warehouses and retail locations.
+When the fresh herbs assignment resumes, the FDA will continue to collect samples of imported fresh cilantro, parsley and basil from ports of entry, importer warehouses, or other storage facilities where foreign goods are cleared for entry into the country, and domestic samples from packers (including post-harvest products in packinghouses on farms), wholesalers, distributors/warehouses and retail locations.
 Retail samples will be collected from dealer storage (i.e., prior to consumer handling).

-The FDA will collect samples of imported processed avocado and guacamole from ports of entry, importer warehouses, or other storage facilities, and domestic samples from processors, distributors, and retail locations.
+The FDA collected samples of imported processed avocado and guacamole from ports of entry, importer warehouses, or other storage facilities, and domestic samples from processors, distributors and retail locations.

-For fresh herbs, the FDA plans to collect fresh, raw parsley, cilantro and basil.
+When the fresh herbs assignment resumes, the FDA plans to collect fresh, raw parsley, cilantro and basil.
 The agency does not plan to collect frozen, chopped, or dried herbs, or fresh herbs indicated as intended for processing.